StrangeOne101/PK-Help-Bot/README.md

 **Ops**: A list of ops that can use any ! commands.
 These are users unique discord IDs, and can be seen when typing @username in any channel the bot is in.
 In the log, it will translate it to <@USER_ID>

 **BarredUsers**: A list of IDs of people that cannot use the bot.

+**DefaultChannelType**: The default voice level of a channel that isn't found in the lists bellow.
+Can either be `QUIET` or `LOUD`.

+**LoudChannels**: Channels the bot should reply normally to.

+**QuietChannels**: Channels the bot is still active in, but will DM its replies to users instead of replying to the channel

+**IgnoredChannels**: Channels the bot ignores and will not even parse.